John Lithgow: 1996–2015: Established actor

-2000s

-In 2001, Lithgow gained recognition for voicing the evil Lord Farquaad in the Academy Award-winning DreamWorks Animation film Shrek alongside Mike Myers, Eddie Murphy and Cameron Diaz.
+In 2001, Lithgow gained recognition for voicing Lord Farquaad in the Academy Award-winning DreamWorks Animation film Shrek, alongside Mike Myers, Eddie Murphy, and Cameron Diaz.
+Upon joining the film, Lithgow read his dialogue and was shown a maquette of his character and storyboards.
+As Shrek experienced delays, Lithgow would return "once every eight months or so to record some new material."
+He admitted to not thinking the film would be as successful as it ended up being: "I thought it was like a Saturday morning cartoon or something.
+Not a big deal."
+Abigail Stevens praised Lithgow and Vincent Cassel as giving "deliciously evil performances", and Elvis Mitchell opined that Lithgow's involvement made the film funnier.
+Peter Bradshaw compared Lithgow's vocal characterization to being "somewhere between Kelsey Grammer and Alan Rickman."

 In 2002, he narrated Life's Greatest Miracle, a documentary about human embryonic development.

-In 2002, Lithgow starred as J.J.
-Hunsecker in the Broadway adaptation of the 1957 film Sweet Smell of Success alongside Brian D'Arcy James.
+That same year, Lithgow returned to Broadway portraying J. J. Hunsecker in the adaptation of the 1957 film Sweet Smell of Success, acting alongside Brian d'Arcy James.
 Lithgow won the Tony Award for Best Leading Actor in a Musical for his performance.
-In 2005, he starred on Broadway in the musical-comedy Dirty Rotten Scoundrels. alongside Norbert Leo Butz at the Imperial Theatre.
+In 2005, he starred on Broadway in the musical-comedy Dirty Rotten Scoundrels alongside Norbert Leo Butz at the Imperial Theatre.
 While both were nominated for the Tony Award for Best Leading Actor in a Musical, Butz won over Lithgow.
-That same year Lithgow was elected into the American Theater Hall of Fame for his work on Broadway.
+That same year, Lithgow was elected into the American Theater Hall of Fame for his work on Broadway, as well as for his performances in operas by Verdi and Wagner.
 In 2003, Lithgow wrote the narrations for Christopher Wheeldon ballet Carnival of the Animals and appeared as the elephant character—nurse Mabel Buntz—with the New York City Ballet.
 He returned for a 2005 revival, the Houston Ballet production of the same show in 2007, and the Pennsylvania Ballet production of it in 2008.

+In 2004, he portrayed the moralistic, rigid father of Alfred Kinsey in that year's biopic Kinsey, in which Liam Neeson also starred.
+In 2006, Lithgow had a small role in the Academy Award-winning film, Dreamgirls, as Jerry Harris, a film producer offering Deena Jones (Beyoncé Knowles) a film role.

+In 2005, Lithgow became the first ever actor to deliver a commencement speech at Harvard University, his alma mater, and they awarded him an honorary Doctor of Arts.

+Since 2006, he has starred in Progresso commercials, advertising their soup brand.

 In 2007, Lithgow played Malvolio in the Royal Shakespeare Company's production of Twelfth Night, at The Courtyard Theatre, Stratford-upon-Avon, in the United Kingdom.

-In 2004, he portrayed the moralistic, rigid father of Alfred Kinsey in that year's biopic Kinsey; Liam Neeson also starred.
-In 2006, Lithgow had a small role in the Academy Award-winning film Dreamgirls as Jerry Harris, a film producer offering Deena Jones (Beyoncé Knowles) a film role.
-In 2010, he appeared briefly in the romantic comedy Leap Year playing Amy Adams' father.

-In 2005, Lithgow became the first ever actor to deliver a commencement speech at Harvard University and received an honorary Doctor of Arts from his alma mater.
 He was featured at Heinz Hall in Pittsburgh, Pennsylvania on December 4–6, 2009 for performances of Mozart's Requiem with the Pittsburgh Symphony Orchestra.
-He narrated some letters written by Wolfgang Amadeus Mozart, some poems and sections from the Book of Revelation in certain parts of the performance.
+In certain parts of the performance, he narrated some letters written by Wolfgang Amadeus Mozart, some poems, and sections from the Book of Revelation.